-What is working well?
-The review process has I The review process has been adapted to fit the needs of all the participants ensuring a more efficient process. to undertake rigorous and focussed d and rigorous approach to self eva wed by regular and informed updatir ng of evidence.
-This has helped to Schools have found it a supportive but challenging process.
+ı What is working well? • The review process has been adapted to fit the needs of all the participants ensuring a more efficient process. • Schools are encouraged to undertake rigorous and focussed self-evaluation for the review, followed by regular and informed updating of evidence.
+This has helped to

+- develop a more structured and rigorous approach to self evaluation.
+Schools have found it a supportive but challenging process.
 In the majority of schools it has proved to be an affirmation of good practice.
-The review has challenged complacency and raised awareness of what is needed to move the school forward. d teacher has had a positive impact ross their clusters.
-In school peer be ice.
-Support networks have been de cluster. eveloped and head teachers are What do we have to do next?
+The review has challenged - complacency and raised awareness of what is needed to move the school forward.
+The position of peer head teacher has had a positive impact on personal development and practice.
+Support networks have been developed and head teachers are sharing good practice across their clusters.
+In school peer buddying is being taken forward in one cluster.

+What do we have to do next?
 Aspect for development What do we have to do? (what What are the resource Who will take this forward?
 What will improvement look do we actually have to implications? (human / (who will take the lead / what like? (how will we measure develop / revisit / improve?) practical / financial) is the timescale?) this?)
-Measurable agreed key targets Authority format of action plans SLWG established to undertake Morag Cooney/Tracey Stewart Improvement will be for improvement from the should be unified and shared as task demonstrated through increased review, with an indication of how part of SIP- tasks on line Initiate accountability through easily · · amended to reflect agreed October 2013 measured and evaluated these will be evaluated.
-These Action Points with specific Ongoing tarnets targets.
+Measurable agreed key targets for improvement from the review, with an indication of how Authority format of action plans should be unified and shared as part of SIP- tasks on line Morag Cooney/Tracey Stewart Initiate Improvement will be demonstrated through increased accountability through easily these will be evaluated.
+These would be distinct from the aspects for development in the report and would represent a amended to reflect agreed Action Points with specific evaluation dates and agreed criteria for 'disengaging'.
+QIO to plan focussed visits to evaluate October 2013 Ongoing measured and evaluated targets.